 Tiered water rates were implemented a number of years ago at the recommendation of ADEQ to encourage conservation efforts.
 Heavily tiered water sales rates have proven to be successful for conservation with a decrease in overall consumption within the District.
 The reduced consumption, however, has a negative effect on finances.
-This fiscal year we experienced an increase in water sales but still falls short of record highs from years ago.
-Conservation is still of great importance.
+This fiscal year we experienced only a slight increase in total water sales.